UKHomeOffice/dq-kube-jira/README.md

 ### 4. Set up JIRA

-You will need to use the online setup tool to complete the installation of Jira.
+Once started successfully you will need to use the online setup tool to complete the installation of Jira.
 This should only need to be run once.